bedapub/refsnake/README.md

 Ensure to use the Singularity feature.
 A token for GitHub read package is required for pulling Singularity images.

-Another example, one genome 'hg38' config parameter specified on the command line
+Another example to process only one genome, e.g. 'hg38'.
+The config parameter is specified directly via the command line

 ```bash
 export SINGULARITY_DOCKER_USERNAME=<user>